kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 claim is scheduled.
 Other Pods can also share the ResourceClaim in which case they share the devices.
 Once no Pods are consuming the claim, the devices should be deallocated to they can be allocated to other claims.
-The `status.reservedFor` list is used to keep track of pods consuming a ResourceClaim.
-Pods are added to the list by the DRA scheduler plugin during scheduling and removed from the list by the resourceclaim controller when pods are deleted or finish running.
+The `status.reservedFor` list is used to keep track of Pods consuming a ResourceClaim.
+Pods are added to the list by the DRA scheduler plugin during scheduling and removed from the list by the ResourceClaim controller when Pods are deleted or finish running.
 An empty list means there are no current consumers of the claim and it can be deallocated.